-4. Prior to the Proposal Proceedings, the Applicants operated a retail business known as the "Green Earth" stores across Ontario ("Green Earth"), with 29 retail store located in shopping malls across Ontario;
+4. The Applicants operate a retail business known as the "Green Earth" stores across Ontario ("Green Earth").
+There are 29 Green Earth retail stores located in shopping malls across Ontario;

 5. GEEP is a general partnership registered in Ontario pursuant to the Partnership Act (Ontario), with a registered office address in Toronto, Ontario.
 The partnership is comprised of two partners, being Matthew McBride Holdings Inc. ("McBride Holdings") and Beckstette Holdings Inc. ("Beckstette Holdings").
 GEEP operates the Green Earth retail business across Ontario;